Nandy apologises for donor link error in football watchdog appointment

 They pointed out that Mr Kogan had also made donations to Sir Keir during the 2020 Labour leadership race, and gave £2,500 to the Prime Minister’s Holborn and St Pancras constituency Labour Party in the run-up to last year’s general election.

-Alex Burghart, a shadow Cabinet Office minister, wrote to Sir Laurie questioning whether the Prime Minister had “exactly the same conflict of interest, if not a greater one, given the 2024 general election donation” as his Culture Secretary.
+Alex Burghart, a shadow Cabinet Office minister, wrote to Sir Laurie questioning whether the Prime Minister had “exactly the same conflict of interest, if not a greater one, given the 2024 general election donation”.

 The senior Tory also suggested Sir Keir’s “extensive hospitality from the football industry” meant he should have recused himself from any part in the process of appointing Mr Kogan.

-In his report published on Thursday, commissioner Sir William Shawcross said that when announcing Mr Kogan’s preferred candidacy, the Department for Culture, Media and Sport should have publicly disclosed his political activity.
+In his report published on Thursday, Sir William Shawcross said that when announcing Mr Kogan’s preferred candidacy, the Department for Culture, Media and Sport (DCMS) should have publicly disclosed his political activity.

-The commissioner in particular highlighted the £33,410 donated by him and his company to the Labour Party and Labour candidates in the five years prior.
+The public appointments commissioner highlighted the £33,410 donated by him and his company to the Labour Party and Labour candidates in the five years prior.

 Asked why her department had not disclosed this information, Ms Nandy said on Sunday: “They did, they disclosed it on a number of occasions, but what they didn’t do was add a line to a particular press release about David Kogan having donated previously to the Labour Party.”